10 Most Beautiful Animations

 03 – Fantastic Mr. Fox

-Fantastic Mr. Fox is a 2009 American animated comedy based on a children’s novel.
+Fantastic Mr. Fox is a 2009 American animation comedy based on a children’s novel.
 The film tells the story of a fox who steals food every night from three rich farmers.
 The farmers want to catch to fox and kill it, but there is where the real adventure begins.
 The film features the voices of famous actors such as George Clooney, Meryl Streep and Owen Wilson.

 02 – Legend of the Guardians: The Owls of Ga’Hoole